 Jordan is well known in the region for its vibrant economy, strong government, and engaged civil society.
 The country has made significant investments to strengthen its health system and improve the health and health care of its population.
 Maternal deaths have declined by 50% since 2002, and there is close to universal access to antenatal care and skilled birth attendants at delivery.

 However, Jordan’s high population growth threatens its long-term sustainable development.
 There is a large unmet need for family planning awareness, availability, and uptake, and progress is still needed to reduce infant and child mortality.
 Uptake of childhood immunizations has declined, as have live births at health centers – exacerbated by the impact of COVID-19.

 More broadly, gender equity continues to be a priority for Jordan, including the goal of increasing women’s participation in the work force and promoting women’s rights and voices through society to improve health.
 The Government of Jordan’s health strategy emphasizes quality, equity, private sector engagement, and accountability.
 An opportunity exists to improve quality of and access to health services in support of a stronger health system.

 As part of the Jordan Healthcare Accreditation Project (JHAP), URC provided technical assistance to improve the quality and safety of facility-based service delivery.
-JHAP helped to establish and build the capacity of the Health Care Accreditation Council (HCAC) – responsible for improving the quality of care through accreditation, consultation, and capacity building.
+JHAP helped to establish and build the capacity of the Health Care Accreditation Council (HCAC) – responsible for improving the quality of care through accreditation and capacity building.
 The HCAC is now the leading quality improvement institution in Jordan dedicated to improving health sector performance and patient safety through quality improvement.